Aeres-u99/nyacat/README.md

 ### TODO:
 1) Keyboard handling: Support for up/down arrow keys and history.
--- As a hack, you can use rlwrap to simulate the history file.
+-- As a hack, one can use rlwrap[https://github.com/hanslub42/rlwrap] to simulate the history file.
 2) Color customizations
 3) Bug fixes.
 Its a quick and dirty work, but I'd like it to be more bug free.